 - North London

 - West London

-For security and confidentiality reasons, the locations of our residential rough sleepers centres are confidential and full addresses can only be provided once volunteers have been confirmed into that centre.
+For security and confidentiality reasons, the locations of our residential centres are confidential and full addresses can only be provided once volunteers have been confirmed into that centre.
 Where possible, we give an idea of centre location via ‘whereabouts’ maps on the online application.
 These give a rough idea of location without detailing the exact address.

 Full addresses and maps will be available on the online application when it opens.

 What roles can I apply for?